MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   Management point

-**Configuration for SQL Server memory usage**.
-Checks whether SQL Server is configured for unlimited memory usage.
+**Configuration for SQL Server memory use**.
+Checks whether SQL Server is configured for unlimited memory use.
 You should configure SQL Server memory to have a maximum limit.

 -   **Severity:** Warning